Odense Letbane

-The Odense Letbane (English: Odense Tramway) is a tram system in Odense, Denmark.
+The Odense Letbane (English name: Odense Tramway.
+Letbane actually more literally means light railway) is a tram system in Odense, Denmark.
 The first phase opened on 28 May 2022.
 The tramway starts in Tarup, in the north-western part of Odense, and travels via the central train station, University of Southern Denmark, and the new hospital before reaching its final destination in Hjallese, in the southernmost part of the city.
 The first line consists of 14.5 km of tracks and has 26 stations.
 Expected number of passengers is 34,000 daily.
 The total budget is 3.3 billion Danish krone (2017 numbers).
 The tramway is financed by the Odense Municipality, the Danish State, and the Region of Southern Denmark.

 The planned second line consists of 7.5 km of tracks with a budget of 1.9 billion Danish krone.
-The City Council has decided to work towards establishing a second line.
+The city council has decided to work towards establishing a second line.
 However, there is no construction regulation or co-financing from the Danish state as of August 2018.